-Using the plastic comb end of a dual-ended (or angled) eyebrow brush, you can brush through your brows, taming them or brushing them upwards for a fuller brow.
+Using the plastic comb end of a Eyebrow Duo Brush, you can brush through your brows, taming them or brushing them upwards for a fuller brow.
 Then you can use the bristle end (which can be angled) to apply your favourite brow products to give you extra accuracy.

 How to use an eyeshadow brush

 Knowing what the must-have eyeshadow blending brushes are for you depends entirely on the type of look you want.
 An eyeshadow brush will allow you to effortlessly blend shades and contour your crease line as much as you need to achieve a statement look.
 You can even use it to quickly glide on a dash of colour across your lids to freshen up your eyes.